 Russian Academy of Arts in Moscow

-About two kilometres from the Kremlin, along Prechistenka, a street of old stately Moscow residences, sits the Russian Academy of Arts.
-Inside, in a second-floor room at the end of a series of galleries full of modern Russian paintings, is the newly inaugurated Peace Table, a sister to the ones already in place in Auroville and New York.
+About two kilometres from the Kremlin, along Prechistenka, a street of old stately Moscow residences, is located the Gallery of Arts of Zurab Tsereteli (19 Prechistenka street).
+Inside, in pass-through room opposite to the painting of Zurab Tsereteli stands Peace Table, a sister to the ones already in place in Auroville and New York.
 Master woodworker George Nakashima had intended it for Russia since 1984, but finding a home for it had been nearly as epic a journey as the transformation of Russia itself.
+Visitors can see Peace Table in the opening hours of the gallery, after purchasing a ticket (around 5 Euros).

 Joining hands on 26th June 2001